progressivis/progressivis/doc/notebooks.md

 The `ipyprogressivis` package provides a pre-save hook for:

 * improved rendering when a previously developed scenario is reopened
-* backup of the markdown cells beiing part of the scenario
+* backup of the markdown cells being part of the scenario

-Its use is not mandatory, but is recommended if you wish to use the notebooks developed in a documentation (for example, to produce a gallery of examples).
-To use it, simply launch Jupyterlab in this way:
+Its use is not mandatory, but it is recommended if you wish to use the notebooks developed in a documentation (for example, to produce a gallery of examples).
+To use it, simply launch JupyterLab in this way:

 ```sh
 $ jupyter lab --FileContentsManager.pre_save_hook=ipyprogressivis.pre_save